Winger McGillvary announces England retirement

 Last updated on .From the section Rugby League

-Huddersfield Giants winger Jermaine McGillvary has announced his retirement from international rugby league.
+Huddersfield Giants winger Jermaine McGillvary has retired from international rugby league.

-The 34-year-old scored 12 tries in 17 games for England, and also played four times for Great Britain during the 2019 tour of the southern hemisphere.
+The 34-year-old scored 12 tries in 17 games for England and also played four times for Great Britain during the 2019 tour of the southern hemisphere.

-He was part of the England side that reached the World Cup final in Australia in 2017, where they fell to a 6-0 defeat by the hosts.
+He was part of the England side that reached the World Cup final in Australia in 2017, where they lost 6-0 to the hosts.

 "It's not a decision I've taken lightly," said McGillvary.